twhume/numbo/README.md

 TODO list

 Immediate
-- work out map-key in the viz.clj app - or just forget it
 - add a display of the current iteration
 - display the current codelet in the text field
 - plot a working memory and switch to that when needed
 - implement quit
+- make a lein command to run it
+- input target and initial bricks
+- kick off a run then display it

 Big next tasks